ekahPruthvi/cynical-calibration/README.md

 # cynical-calibration
-A gtk app for COS to show keybindings and other shortcuts
+A gtk app for COS to show keybindings and other shortcuts\n

+To install externally

 ```shell
 git clone https://github.com/ekahPruthvi/cynical-calibration.git